cloudfoundry/diego-notes/README.md

 Within each priority group, work is sorted in order of decreasing memory (so larger units of work are placed before smaller units of work).

 It is important to note that this prioritization only applies within an Auctioneer's single batch of work.
 Since applications can arrive in arbitrary order the effectiveness of this scheme is somewhat limited.
 However, since communication around starts is generally distributed in batches, this prioritization will apply when (for example) a cell is evacuating or during convergence when the BBS is submitting a batch of work.

 #### Communicating Fullness

-When an ActualLRP cannot be placed because there are no resources to place it, the Auctioneer leaves the `ActualLRP` in the `UNCLAIMED` state and sets the `PlacementError` field.
-Whenever the `ActualLRP` transitions out of the `UNCLAIMED` state the `PlacementError` should be cleared.
+When an ActualLRP cannot be placed because there are no resources to place it, the Auctioneer leaves the ActualLRP in the `UNCLAIMED` state and sets the `PlacementError` field.
+Whenever the ActualLRP transitions out of the `UNCLAIMED` state the `PlacementError` should be cleared.

-There are multiple reasons why an `ActualLRP` may fail to be placed; these should be communicated to the user.
+There are multiple reasons why an ActualLRP may fail to be placed; these should be communicated to the user.
 For example, in the presence of placement pool rules it is possible that the Auctioneer simply cannot find appropriate host Cells (`PlacementError="found no compatible cells"`).
 Alternatively, the Auctioneer may *find* appropriate Cells but all those Cells might be full (`PlacementError="insufficient resources"`).

-Diego continues to attempt to schedule `UNCLAIMED` `ActualLRP`s.
-Should an operator add spare capacity, Diego will automatically schedule the `ActualLRP`s.
+Diego continues to attempt to schedule `UNCLAIMED` ActualLRPs.
+Should an operator add spare capacity, Diego will automatically schedule the ActualLRPs.

 ### Crashes

 When an ActualLRP instance crashes, Diego is responsible for restarting the instance.
 There is a tension, however, between restarting a failed instance immediately and overloading the system with endless immediate restarts of instances that never succeed.

 To strike this balance Diego immediately restarts a crashed instance up to 3 times.
 We perform immediate restarts for a few reasons:
 - they make for good demos (look it crashed -- look it's back!)
-- they handle cases where a healthy well-written application has truly crashed and shold be restarted ASAP.
+- they handle cases where a healthy well-written application has truly crashed and should be restarted ASAP.

 Sometimes, however, an instance crashes because some external dependency is down.
 In these cases it makes more sense for Diego to wait (and alleviate the strain of a thrashing instance hopping from one Cell to another) between restarts.
-So for crashes 3 - 8 Diego applies an exponential backoff in the waittime between restarts.
+So for crashes 3 - 8 Diego applies an exponential backoff in the wait time between restarts.

 Finally, we've learned from existing large public installations (PWS, Bluemix) that the vast majority of crashed instances in the system are poorly-written instances that never even manage to come up.
 Instead of endlessly restarting them (which puts a substantial strain on the system) Diego will (eventually) give up on these instances.

 All that remains is the question of how we reset the exponential backoff.
 Instances that thrash and place a heavy load on the system typically crash quickly.
 So we apply a simple heuristic: if an instance manages to stay running for > 5 minutes (defined below), we reset its crash count.

 When the container associated with an ActualLRP enters the `COMPLETED` state the Rep takes actions to ensure the ActualLRP gets restarted.
 Let's call this the `RepCrashDance`:

 - If `CrashCount` < 3:
 	-  Increment the `CrashCount` and bump `Since`, udpate the ActualLRP state to `UNCLAIMED`, and emit a start to the Auctioneer.
 - If `CrashCount` > 3:
-	- Increment the `CrashCount` and bump `Since`.  update the ActualLRP state to `CRASHED`.
+	- Increment the `CrashCount` and bump `Since`, update the ActualLRP state to `CRASHED`.

 The `CRASHED` ActualLRP is eventually restarted by the BBS.
-The `WaitTime` is computed like so:
+The wait time is computed like so:

 - If `CrashCount < 8`
 	- the BBS should restart the ActualLRP `N` seconds after `Since` (exponential backoff in [this story](https://www.pivotaltracker.com/story/show/83638710))